egehanyorulmaz/keep-it-simple-ai/README.md

 ---
 ## 1. Project Overview
-1. Text Readability Classification: Classify the inputted text to be one of three [CEFR levels](https://www.coe.int/en/web/common-european-framework-reference-languages/level-descriptions
+1. Text Readability Classification: Classify the inputted text to be one of three [Common European Framework of Reference for Languages (CEFR) levels](https://www.coe.int/en/web/common-european-framework-reference-languages/level-descriptions
 ): Beginner, Intermediate, and Advanced.
 2. Simplify Text: Readers can choose the text to be simplified to either Beginner or Intermediate levels.
 3. Inclusivity for new learners and those with learning disorders: